-The QPU is not able to execute all possible Quil programs, and so Quil bound for execution on a QPU must conform to the "ProtoQuil" standard.
-At present, a Quil program qualifies as ProtoQuil if it has the following form:
+The QPU is not able to execute all possible Quil programs.
+At present, a Quil program qualifies for execution if has the following form:

 - The program may or may not begin with a RESET instruction.
 (If provided, the QPU will actively reset the state of the quantum device to the ground state before program execution.
 If omitted, the QPU will wait for a relaxation period to pass before program execution instead.) - This is then followed by a block of native quantum gates.
-A gate is native if it is of the form RZ (θ) for any value θ , RX $(k\pi/2)$ for an integer k, or CZ q0 q1 for q0, q1 a pair of qubits participating in a qubit-qubit interaction. - This is then followed by a block of MEASURE instructions.
+A gate is native if it is of the form RZ (θ) for any value θ , RX (k $\pi/2$) for an integer k, or CZ q0 q1 for q0, q1 a pair of qubits participating in a qubit-qubit interaction. - This is then followed by a block of MEASURE instructions.